 It is possible, however, to take strategic actions specific to your financial history, and from there estimate how long it will take to rebuild your credit.
 You’ll also find a few tips on things you can do today to start improving your credit score.

 What affects your credit score?

-Your credit score is also influenced by how much money you owe, specifically compared to how much credit you have available to you.
-If your credit cards are all maxed out, your credit score will be substantially lower than if you keep a low balance (or better yet, no balance at all!).
+Your credit history is also influenced by how much money you owe, specifically compared to how much credit you have available to you.
+If your credit cards are all maxed out, your credit scores will be substantially lower than if you keep a low balance (or better yet, no balance at all!)

-Finally, both new credit and inquiries cause fluctuations in your credit score.
+Finally, both new credit and inquiries cause fluctuations in your credit scores.
 The newer your credit cards are, the lower your score will be.
-And it also suffers when you have multiple inquiries from loan and credit card applications because it makes lenders think you’re desperate for cash.
+It also suffers when you have multiple inquiries from loan and credit card applications.
+It makes lenders think you’re desperate for cash.

-So how long will it take to repair your credit?
+How long does it take to rebuild your credit?

 What are some easy steps to rebuild your credit quickly?

 Your first step in rebuilding your credit is to start paying your bills and loans on time to avoid hurting your score even more.
 Remember, your payment history is the most heavily weighted category contributing to your credit scores.

 This also builds up a positive credit history that will help you in the long run.
 Next, you want to use your current credit responsibly.
 Be sure to keep a low or even a zero monthly balance.

 Pay Off Your Debt